Side Menu ☰

 How your needs will be assessed

 When you have an assessment you will be asked whether:

 Carers’ assessments aim to identify what support you may need, and to arrange ways for meeting those needs (a carer's support plan).
 This is to help prevent you from becoming isolated in your caring role.

 If you have communication or language difficulties, we can arrange for an interpreter or signer to support you.
 You can also be supported by a carer support worker or advocate if you wish.

 If you live in a different borough to the person you support, it is the responsibility of the health or social services team where the cared-for person lives to arrange the carer’s assessment.

-If you have difficulty getting an assessment, contact the care coordinator of the person you care for, Patient Advice and Liaison Service (PALS), the local carers’ centre, or get advice from a mental health charity such as Rethink.
+If you have difficulty getting an assessment, contact the care coordinator of the person you care for contact your local carers’ centre, or get advice from a mental health charity such as Rethink.